 It’s this kind of spirit Friestleben ’97, ’00 MA, ’05 EdS infused into the core of Lucy Laney during her decade there, first as assistant principal and then as principal.
 She led the staff of the North Minneapolis elementary school in creating a place where children are celebrated, nurtured and championed.
 She fought to decrease suspension rates, and they have dropped significantly in the last five years.
 She sought to increase test scores, which have continued in an upward trajectory.
 Most importantly, she advocated for her students who now beam with pride when talking about their school.

 Those efforts haven’t gone unnoticed.
 The Lucy Laney community was the topic of a full-length documentary, “Love Them First: Lessons From Lucy Laney Elementary,” produced by KARE 11.
 The film originated as a series of news stories developed by KARE 11 reporter Lindsey Seavert and photojournalist Ben Garvin.
 The film captured the hearts of audiences at the Minneapolis/St. Paul International Film Festival where it premiered last spring, selling out its entire run and winning awards for best Minnesota-made documentary and audience choice.
 Since then it has taken home accolades from a variety of film festivals and aired on KARE 11 along with multiple TV stations across the country.
+It recently won an Alfred I. duPont-Columbia Award – sort of like the Pulitzers for broadcast.

 In August, Friestleben announced she was leaving Laney to become principal at nearby North Community High School.
 Since Laney is a pathway school to North, plenty of familiar faces anticipated her arrival.